 Arc Gun (District 9)

 The arc gun discharges a bolt of electricity that surges towards any target in range, and blows it up in a gruesome fashion.
-It’s effective, messy results shocked Wikus van de Merwe, District 9’s protagonist when he was forced to use it in self defense, and myself as well.
+It’s effective, messy results shocked Wikus van de Merwe, District 9’s protagonist when he was forced to use it, and myself as well.
 I vividly remember shouting “OH DAMN” the first time I saw it turn someone into gory confetti.

 Jaegers (Pacific Rim)